hcilab-org/motionEAP/README.md

 # motionEAP

-The motionEAP project aims to augment workplaces with projections to support workers during manual assembly tasks.
-Using a depth sensor, motionEAP is able to deliver appropriate feedback regarding the current assembly step.
+The motionEAP project aims to augment workplaces with in-situ projection to support workers during manual assembly tasks.
+Using a depth-sensor, motionEAP is able to deliver appropriate feedback regarding the current assembly step.
 Correct or wrong assembly steps as well as picks from bins are detected using image processing algorithms.

 ## Why citing motionEAP